Book 8

 A) Answer these questions:

-1. Why did Miss Green go to see her doctor?
+2. Why did Miss Green decide to see the doctor?

-6. When did the doctor come to her?
+5. When did the doctor ask her to come back?

 B) Which words in the story mean the opposite of: